 Have more fiber in your diet: Fiber is the most natural laxative as it helps the stool to bulk up.
 Make sure you drink enough water so that the stool movement is smooth.
 Don’t change your diet abruptly as it can cause bloating and gas.
 Ensure that the fiber intake is increased over many days.
 Good sources of fibers include berries, green leafy vegetables, beans and other legumes, seeds and nuts and whole unprocessed grains.

 Avoid dairy products except yoghurt: Cheese, milk and other dairy products contain lactose, which can cause gas, bloating and constipation.
 Avoid them if you are having trouble passing stools.
 The exception to these kinds of products is yoghurt, which contains probiotic bacteria that aids in digestion.
-In fact, having regular amount of curd in your diet will help in more frequent and easy bowel movements.
+In fact, having a regular amount of curd in your diet will help in more frequent and easy bowel movements.

 Natural laxatives: Use natural laxatives that are made from dietary fibers—from soluble and insoluble— sourced from plants.
 Upon consumption, such laxatives can absorb water and bulk up the stool facilitating the bowel movement.
 There are laxatives that are made from psyllium husk (provides the fiber) and fenugreek (colon cleanser) that can prove to be a gentle but effective way of speeding up your bowel movement.

 Include Magnesium: Eat magnesium rich food.
 Magnesium has been found to be very effective in relieving constipation.
 It helps in the movement of the stool in the intestines.
 Do ensure that you check with your doctor if you are taking it as supplements.